JanssenProject/jans/docs/cedarling/reference/cedarling-properties.md

 # Cedarling Properties

-Cedarling bootstrap properties control application's behavior.
+Cedarling bootstrap properties control the application's behavior.
 Properties common and specific to different authorization methods are described below.

-!!!
-Tip
+!!! tip
     Not sure which authorization method to use?
 See the [decision guide](./cedarling-authz.md#which-authorization-method-should-i-use).

 ## Common properties